rrrutledge/talks/2020/OSCON/innersource-open-inside-the-firewall/outline.md

 * InnerSource is the application of open source methodology to company-internal software development.
 * InnerSource is hard but brings many benefits.
+* I have an idea of how to improve my InnerSource based on one of the experiences that I've heard.
 * I will join the InnerSource Commons.

 # Outline